-A principal who is not joined in an ethics complaint as a respondent may be present during the hearing and may even be required by the Hearing Panel to attend the hearing.
+A principal who is not joined in an ethics complaint as a respondent may be present and participate during the hearing and may even be required by the Hearing Panel to attend the hearing, consistent with the provisions of Section 13(d), Code of Ethics and Arbitration Manual.
 Whether the principal attends the hearing or not, the principal should receive copies of the complaint and response and be provided with notice of hearing.
+(Revised 05/18)